Travel Insurance – Part 1: What Travel Insurance Do I Need?

 - The most comprehensive travel insurance policies include Cancel For Any Reason (“CFAR”) coverage.
 As the name implies, it allows you to cancel for any reason and a specified percentage of prepaid non-refundable expenses will be covered (this is particularly beneficial if COVID-19 is a concern).

 - Trip Interruption Insurance coverage starts after departure and covers early return, delayed return, and missed connections.

 - It covers expenses for unused travel if you need to end your trip early and/or travel to the destination and coverage for additional meal and accommodation expenses up to a maximum daily limit.

 Baggage Loss/Damage/Delay Insurance

 - Covers lost, damaged or delayed baggage with certain restrictions.
 Due to current airline staffing shortages, there is an increased risk of baggage being delayed or lost therefore, it is important to be covered.

 - Other recommended coverage includes flight/accident insurance, act of terrorism coverage, supplier default protection and car rental insurance.

 - There are policies that can be purchased that specifically cover unforeseen events due to COVID-19.
 These primarily include emergency medical expenses and trip interruption or delay (if, for example, you are required to quarantine in the destination), but generally excludes trip cancellation coverage.

-If you have any questions or would like to purchase travel insurance, please contact us at firstname.lastname@example.org.
-Note: Movement Travel is only licensed to sell travel insurance to Ontario residents but can refer you to a licensed agent if you reside in another province.
+If you are a resident of Canada and have any questions or would like to purchase travel insurance, please contact us at [email protected].
+Note: Movement Travel is only licensed to sell travel insurance to Ontario residents but can refer you to a licensed agent if you reside in another province or territory in Canada.

 Co-founder, Movement Travel